Mohamed Farah. Photo by Patrick McGuire.

-[The Star] kind of outed us.
-They [printed] where we lived, what we looked like… So when the story broke in the community there was a witch-hunt—like, who’s behind this, who are the people who are involved in the situation?
+[The _Star_] kind of outed us.
+They [printed] where we lived, what we looked like… So when the story broke in the community there was a witch hunt—like, who’s behind this?
+Who are the people who are involved in the situation?

-Who was behind the witch-hunt?
+Who was behind the witch hunt?
 People in the community or people from outside the community?

 Everybody had a reason to get mad.
-You had people in the community who… didn’t want that stigma from the media.
+You had people in the community who didn’t want that stigma from the media.
 So those people were mad.
 Then you had people who were loyal to [Rob Ford]—like I said, he had a dependency system where he’d get people employed in certain areas.
-And those people were on the frontline, Ford Nation.
-Some of them actually got ahold of me, and asked me questions about what was going on.
+And those people were on the front line, Ford Nation.
+Some of them actually got a hold of me, and asked me questions about what was going on.

 Basically they knew who I was because a week before the story broke, Robyn Doolittle was hanging out in my neighbourhood.
 We went to a basketball game.

 She stands out.
 And so we’re at the game, she’s a reporter, and then a week later the story breaks and I’m with the same person.
 So they’re like, "We saw that girl with you.
 She’s a reporter.
 She was in the neighbourhood."
 I kind of denied it.

 I couldn’t go underground because if you did that…

 Yeah, yeah.
 Then you can’t tell anybody.